A refined Frauchiger--Renner paradox based on strong contextuality: Comparison with the FR paradox

 Distinctive feature (i) -- that only classical agents reason -- is reflected in the weakening of assumptions (C), (D), and (Q) in the GHZ--FR paradox.
 Distinctive feature (ii) -- that no post-selection is required -- is not reflected in the assumptions.
 It corresponds to the fact that the contradiction at the heart of the GHZ--FR paradox occurs in \emph{every} single round of the protocol, whereas the FR paradox only obtains a contradiction in \emph{some} (postselected) rounds in which a specific value of the final (super)measurements is observed.

-\paragraph*{The FR assumptions} We first summarise the assumptions of the FR no-go theorem in our own wording. \begin{itemize} \item[(Q)] An agent $A$ can translate the use of the possibilistic quantum Born rule applied to a set of performed (not necessarily all by $A$) measurements, to make statements about what outcomes are obtained or not. \item[(C)] If an agent $B$ knows that statement $s_1$ is true from reasoning with a theory that an agent $A$ accepts\footnote{By a \emph{theory that an agent $A$ accepts}, we mean reasoning according to these five rules.} and $A$ knows about this reasoning of $B$ about $s_1$, then $s_1$ is true for agent $A$ as well. \item[(D)] If an agent $A$ knows a statement $s_1$ and also knows that $s_1$ implies statement $s_2$ then agent $A$ can conclude `I (A) know $s_2$'. \footnote{Assumption (D) refers to the Distribution axiom of Modal Logic and was first identified in \cite{nurgalieva2018inadequacy}, along with assumption (U).} \item[(S)] Outcomes of performed measurements from an agent's viewpoint who uses (Q) are single-valued. \item[(U)] An agent $A$ can model another agent $B$ measuring a system as a unitary process. \end{itemize} Let us give an example of (Q) in use.
+\paragraph*{The FR assumptions} We first summarise the assumptions of the FR no-go theorem in our own wording.
+All uses of the word `statement' are shorthand for `statement about outcome values observed by agents'.\footnote{In the FR paradox, one refers to outcome values observed by a single agent in these statements.
+In the GHZ--FR paradox, multiple agents are involved in such statements, for example Ursula reasons about $b,c$ observed by Bob and Charlie, respectively; Ursula treats these joint outcomes as an outcome of a joint measurement by Bob and Charlie.
+However, in the GHZ--FR no-go theorem we could also allow $A,B,C$ to share their outcome values with each other so that both $b,c$ are observed by Bob and Charlie for example, and have a superobserver later undo this sharing before other measurements are performed.
+We could even have all these measurements $A,B,C$ be performed by the same agent, with $U,V,W$ acting upon different parts of that agent's memory, so that when Ursula talks about outcomes $b,c$ this refers to a joint measurement performed by that single agent.} \begin{itemize} \item[(Q)] An agent $A$ can translate the use of the possibilistic quantum Born rule applied to a set of performed (not necessarily all by $A$) measurements, to make statements about what outcomes are obtained or not. \item[(C)] If an agent $A$ knows that an agent $B$ knows that statement $s_1$ is true from reasoning with these same five rules, then agent $A$ knows that $s_1$ is true. \item[(D)] If an agent $A$ knows a statement $s_1$ and also knows that $s_1$ implies statement $s_2$ then agent $A$ can conclude `I (A) know $s_2$'.\footnote{Assumption (D) refers to the Distribution axiom of Modal Logic and was first identified in \cite{nurgalieva2018inadequacy}, along with assumption (U).} \item[(S)] Outcomes of performed measurements from an agent's viewpoint who uses (Q) are single-valued. \item[(U)] An agent $A$ can model another agent $B$ measuring a system as a unitary process. \end{itemize} Let us give an example of (Q) in use.
 If agent $A$ applies the Born rule to a set of measurements that can be simulated in parallel and finds that a certain outcome $(a_1,\ldots,a_n)$ cannot occur, then $A$ can conclude that some $a_i$ is not obtained (in a measurement performed possibly by another agent).\footnote{We rephrased assumption (Q) here somewhat compared to FR's original phrasing, as unwanted interpretations of the latter may (wrongly) conclude collapse to be necessary for the FR paradox \cite{aaronson2018s,schmid2023review,tausk2018brief,bub2021understanding,mucino2020wigner}.}